 Remote attestation

-Windows 8 includes a mechanism for third-party software to use the measurements to perform additional security checks, health reporting, and remediation should problems arise.
+Windows 8 includes a mechanism for third-party software to use measurements to perform additional security checks, health reporting, and remediation should problems arise.
 This boot log can be inspected by installed antimalware software or sent to a remote service that can determine if the operating system has been compromised by malicious software during the startup process.
 Windows 8 provides the infrastructure for companies to build remote attestation and device state into their infrastructure using Device State Assessment Platform (DSAP), which is the next generation of Network Access Protection (NAP).
 DSAP validates the client TPM-signed boot log for integrity and generates a trustworthiness claim that, along with other device claims, can be used in authorization decisions.
 All device claims are delivered back to the Windows client for use in determining whether to proceed with access or to remediate.

 DLL planting attack mitigation